Munich: Palaces and castles

-The large Residenz palace complex (begun in 1385) on the edge of Munich's Old Town, Germany's largest urban palace, ranks among Europe's most significant museums of interior decoration.
-Having undergone several extensions, it contains also the treasury and the splendid rococo Cuvilliés Theatre.
-Next door to the Residenz the neo-classical opera, the National Theatre was erected.
-Among the baroque and neoclassical mansions which still exist in Munich are the Palais Porcia, the Palais Preysing, the Palais Holnstein and the Prinz-Carl-Palais.
-All mansions are situated close to the Residenz, same as the Alte Hof, a medieval castle and first residence of the Wittelsbach dukes in Munich.
+The large Munich Residenz complex on the edge of Munich's Old Town now ranks among Europe's most significant museums of interior decoration.
+Within the Residenz is the splendid Cuvilliés Theatre and next door is the National Theatre Munich.
+Among the mansions that still exist in Munich are the Palais Porcia, the Palais Preysing, the Palais Holnstein and the Prinz-Carl-Palais.
+All mansions are situated close to the Residenz, so is the Alter Hof, the first residence of the House of Wittelsbach.